cchudzicki-ocw-testing/3.020-spring-2021/content/pages/readings.md

 ### Additional Readings

-Denbigh, Kenneth G. "Principles of Chemical Equilibrium."
-Chapter 4 in *Chemical Equilibrium*, 4th ed., 99-132.
+Denbigh, Kenneth.
+Chapter 4 in *The Principles of Chemical Equilibrium*, 4th ed.
 Cambridge University Press, 1981.
-ISBN: 9780521281506.
+ISBN: 9780521281508.

 Callister, William D. "Phase Diagrams."
-Chapter 9 in *Materials Science and Engineering: An Introduction*, 10th ed., 299-326.
-John Wiley & Sons, 2018.
-ISBN: 9781119405492.
+Chapter 9 in *Materials Science and Engineering: An Introduction*, 8th ed., John Wiley & Sons, 2018.
+ISBN: 9780470419977.

 Chandler, David.
-"The Boltzmann Distribution."
-Chapter 3 in *Introduction to Modern Statistical Mechanics,* 2nd ed., 70-100.
-Oxford University Press, 1987.
+"Statistical Mechanics."
+Chapter 3 in *Introduction to Modern Statistical Mechanics,* 2nd ed., Oxford University Press, 1987.
 ISBN: 9780195042771.

-Clerc, F. J., and David J. Cleary.
-"Spinodal Decomposition as an Interesting Example of Pattern Formation." *Physical Review E* 51, no. 2 (1995): 1318-1326.
+Clerc, Daryl G., and David A. Cleary.
+"Spinodal Decomposition as an Interesting Example of the Application of Several Thermodynamic Principles." *Journal of Chemical Education* 72, no. 2 (1995): 112-115.

 ## Discussion Class Sessions